Mandarin Oriental's cebiche at La Mar restaurant

-Nestled inside the five-star Mandarin Oriental hotel on Brickell Key, La Mar by Gastón Acurio features cuisine by celebrity chef Gastón Acurio.
-With dramatic water views of Biscayne Bay and the Miami skyline as the backdrop, dine on everything from upscale novo-Andean fare to Asian-Peruvian fusion and traditional seafood ceviche and freshly grilled antichuchos.
-Try classics including “Piqueo Frio” with ceviche mixto, causa cangrejo and seafood jalea, as well as the“Piqueo Caliente” with anticucho de corazon, aji de gallina empanadas and yuca.
+Nestled inside the Five-Star Mandarin Oriental hotel in Brickell Key, La Mar by Gastón Acurio is one of the most upscale Peruvian restaurants.
+With dramatic views of Biscayne Bay and the Miami skyline, dine on everything from sumptuous novo-Andean fare to Asian-Peruvian fusion dishes, classic ceviche and freshly grilled anticuchos.
+Try platters like Piqueo Frio with mixed ceviche, potato causa cangrejo and seafood jalea, as well as Piqueo Caliente with anticucho de corazon, ají de gallina empanadas and yuca.
 500 Brickell Key Dr, Miami, 305.913.8358.

-Featuring locations on the idyllic island of Key Biscayne as well as in North Miami Beach near Aventura, El Gran Inka is a Peruvian hotspot led by chef Felipe Villanueva.
-Try the signature ceviche with octopus in a mild aji amarillo sauce with a tower of fish and crab, chopped tomato, avocado, topped with shrimp and lime juice.
-The “Lomo Gran Inka", with grilled beef tenderloin over tacu-tacu plantains is another popular choice.
-606 Crandon Blvd., Key Biscayne, 305.365.7883.
-3155 NE 163rd St., North Miami Beach, 305.940.4910.
+With locations in both Key Biscayne and North Miami Beach, El Gran Inka is a Peruvian hotspot by Chef Felipe Villanueva.
+Try the signature ceviche with octopus and shrimp in a spicy ají amarillo sauce with chopped tomato, avocado and lime juice.
+The Lomo Gran Inka with grilled beef tenderloin over tacu-tacu plantains is another popular choice.
+606 Crandon Blvd., Key Biscayne, 305.365.7883 and 3155 NE 163rd St., North Miami Beach, 305.940.4910.

-With popular locations both in Downtown and South Beach, CVI.CHE 105 is the brainchild of Chef Juan Chipoco.
-Locals not only flock to the restaurant for it’s traditional Peruvian dishes and mouthwatering ceviches, but also for it’s hip and modern vibe.
-Named after the chef, the “Juan Chipoco Iron Man” dish features tender pieces of filet mignon, jump shrimp and scallops cooked in a fiery wok with fresh veggies.
-105 NE 3rd Ave., 305.577.3454.
-South Beach: 1245 Lincoln Road, Miami Beach, 786.534 .8651.
+With popular locations in both Downtown and South Beach, CVI.CHE 105 is the brainchild of Chef Juan Chipoco.
+Locals not only flock to the restaurant for its traditional Peruvian dishes and mouthwatering ceviches, but also for the hip and modern vibe.
+Try the eponymous Juan Chipoco Iron Man dish featuring tender pieces of filet mignon, jumbo shrimp and scallops cooked with vegetables in a fiery wok.
+105 NE 3rd Ave., Miami, 305.577.3454 and 1245 Lincoln Road, Miami Beach, 786.534 .8651.

-The SuViche restaurant franchise has been quickly spreading across Miami and beyond.
-Offering a simple menu of light and healthy Peruvian-Japanese cuisine, there’s a dish that will satisfy any palate.
-The Pisco bar offers over 15 types of “Macerados” (home-made pisco infused fresh fruits, herbs and spices).
-1119 16th St, Miami Beach, 305.777.3555.
-Wynwood: 2751 N Miami Ave., 305.501.5010.
-Brickell: 49 SW 11 St., Miami, 305.960.7097
+The SuViche restaurant franchise has quickly spread across Miami with locations in Brickell, South Beach, Wynwood and more.
+Offering an inventive menu of light and healthy Peruvian-Japanese cuisine, there’s a dish that will satisfy any palate.
+Start with the SuViche salad made with tuna, salmon or crispy shrimp and move on to hearty steak saltado served with French fries.
+The Pisco bar offers over 15 types of macerados (home-made pisco infused fresh fruits, herbs and spices), so you’ll never run out of flavors to sample.
+1119 16th St., Miami Beach, 305.777.3555; 2751 N Miami Ave., 305.501.5010; 49 SW 11 St., Miami, 305.960.7097.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.